sourcegraph/handbook/content/talent/hiring/job_boards.md

 - [General Assembly](https://generalassemb.ly/)
 - [App Academy](https://www.appacademy.io/)
 - [POCIT](https://peopleofcolorintech.com/).
 People of Color in Tech.
 - [PDXWIT](https://www.pdxwit.org/).
-Portland Oregan Women in Tech.
+Portland Oregon Women in Tech.

 ## Job boards we will consider in the future:
 We want to make sure our job postings reach a wide audience and that we're posting in multiple places without a large overlap in members from our existing job postings.